People deliver great results ‘when they feel really, really valued, not when they feel really, really inspected’!

 I recommend Stephanie S. Tolan’s article ‘Is it a Cheetah?’.
 Although it is about gifted and talented young people, it rings true when thinking about staff development.
 Tolan takes the metaphor of a caged cheetah to argue that a cheetah will always be the fastest land animal – no matter whether it is caged or free.
 It may not appear to be the fastest land animal when it is caged, but this does not make it any less a cheetah.
 It simply lacks the right conditions.
 Read this in the light of staff development, and the challenge is clear: do we really believe in the potential of our colleagues to be phenomenal teachers?
 If so, do we provide them with the right conditions to flourish?

-Coachmark is known for supporting schools to achieve excellence in the use of a coaching approach.
-Contact us for further information: email@example.com
+Coachmark supports schools in achieving excellence and recognition through the use of their coaching practices.
+Contact us for further information: firstname.lastname@example.org